sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Click on the Install suggested plugins box

-Once installation is complete, in the box that appears, enter, Username, Password, Confirm password, Full name, E-mail address.
+Once installation is complete, in the box that appears, type to fill, Username, Password, Confirm password, Full name, E-mail address.
+It is suggest, admin, admin123, admin, your-email.
 Then click Save and Continue

 Click Save and Finish then click Start using Jenkins

+# Adding Jenkins Plugins
 Next return to click on manage jenkins
 Click on plugins, click on available plugins